wp-plugins/better-user-search/readme.txt

 == Other notes ==

-Special characters like quotes are escaped, problems with the query may apper when trying to search for other non-alphanumeric characters.
+Special characters like quotes are escaped, problems with the query may appear when trying to search for other non-alphanumeric characters.

 == Frequently Asked Questions ==